tmwayne/ide-vim/README.md

 - Vim v8.1+

 ## Issues
-Some REPLs, such as IPython require autoindentation to be turned off for `ide-vim` to work correctly.
-Also, with IPython, sending functions that contain new lines doesn't currently work.
+- Some REPLs, such as IPython require autoindentation to be turned off for `ide-vim` to work correctly.
+- Also, with IPython, sending functions that contain new lines doesn't currently work.
 To current workaround is to replace the newlines with a comment character.
+- Closing file in the current editor buffer with `:bd` will close the buffer altogether.
+If the REPL hasn't been closed, then this will strand it.